nixhope/UdacityX/README.md

 # Readme
 ##What is Udacity Plus?

 Good question, Neo.
-Udacity Plus is a third party Grease Monkey userscript plugin that provides extra functionality for the MOOC website Udacity.
+Udacity Plus is a third party userscript that provides extra functionality for the MOOC website Udacity.

 ##What kind of extra functionality?